TheColetrain/thecoletrain.github.io/_posts/2025-03-14-Jecyll The Static Site Generator.md

 Here are Chirpy Notes:  [Chirpy - Getting Started](https://chirpy.cotes.page/posts/getting-started/)

+# Viewing the site Internally

- ## 1. The first issue I encountered was getting the local site running.
+### 1. The first issue I encountered was getting the local site running.
 I was using a VM on Proxmox and tried accessing it:
   - Via the VM IP + Port (e.g. `192.168.10.55:4000`) *did not work*
   - `localhost:4000` *did not work*
   - In the short term, **`http://127.0.0.1:4000`** worked.
 (But I did not think to try it for some time.
 I mistakingly thought localhost and 127.0.0.1 were the same, andthey are not.
 Seems easy now, but it took me a while before i realized. 😖 )

-  ## 2. I got it working using VS Code.
+### 2. I got it working using VS Code.
     **If you are using Dev Containers, run the command in the VS Code Terminal.**
   [Chirpy Getting Started](https://chirpy.cotes.page/posts/getting-started/)
   (Look for the command highlighted in blue further down the page.)

-  ## 3. Additionally, add the following to the top of your `_config.yml` (My favorite solution!):
+### 3. Additionally, add the following to the top of your `_config.yml` (My favorite solution!):
  ```yml
  # Server settings
  host: 192.168.1.55